 Namaste is a Hindi as well as Nepali word; therefore, it is used extensively in the Northern states of India and Nepal.
 Also, it is widely used in the culture of Buddhists as well.

 Other words similar to Namaste are Namaskaar, Namaskaaram, and Pranam.
 These are forms of traditional greetings, which also mean an act of bowing down with respect to something or someone, according to the ancient Hindu texts.

-Spiritual meaning of Namaste essentially is the pouring of the sense of togetherness, oneness, and love, acceptance and gratitude from one mind to the other mind or the environment.
+Spiritual meaning of Namaste essentially is the pouring of the sense of togetherness, oneness, and love, acceptance, and gratitude from one mind to the other mind or the environment.
 From youngsters to elders and from friends, relatives to a stranger, people say Namaste to each other.
-It is used to show respect to the elders, parents and teachers, love and connectedness to the friends and relatives and to start a conversation with a stranger.
+It is used to show respect to the elders, parents and teachers, love and connectedness to friends and relatives, and to start a conversation with a stranger.
 When a great personality or someone something great, that we value and from which we benefit, we bow down to them with a sign of Namaste, as respect.
 It is used as admiration and reverence to something great and the divine entity which provides life energy to the body.